coiled/data-science-at-scale/README.md

 In the terminal, execute `jupyter lab`.

-Then open the notebook `1-data-science-at-scale.ipynb` and we're ready to get coding.
+Then open the notebook `0-overview.ipynb` in the relevant subdirectory of `/notebooks` and we're ready to get coding.
 Enjoy.